SeanJxie/SideStepTrainer/README.md

  Difficulty will increase based on your score.
 Have fun!

 # Development
-- Difficulty balances will be made in the future.
+- Difficulty balances and visual changes will be made in the future.